timmcginley/Agile/Assignments/README.md

 This part identifies the requirements of the future product / system in you defined future.

 ## A3 - Analyse
+This part 'reverse engineers' the selected system to develop a recomposable 'agile prototype'.
+It identifies the features of the systems and disconnects these from its context.

 ## A4 - Change